Alekseyyy/SNHU/kb/CS/awesome-infosec.md

     * Similar Reddit discussion on doing cybersecurity research: [https://www.reddit.com/r/cybersecurity/comments/1edmfky/anyone_publish_a_white_paper/](https://www.reddit.com/r/cybersecurity/comments/1edmfky/anyone_publish_a_white_paper/)
 * _ResearchGate_ discussion on "trending topics" in cybersecurity research: [https://www.researchgate.net/post/What_are_the_hot_trending_topics_for_research_in_Cybersecurity_field](https://www.researchgate.net/post/What_are_the_hot_trending_topics_for_research_in_Cybersecurity_field)
 * WordPress blog post discussing how to use search engine keywords to find publications to submit pieces to: [https://concerntechcom.wordpress.com/contact/](https://concerntechcom.wordpress.com/contact/)
+* _StackExchange_ discussion on "How to run GUI applications as root": [https://askubuntu.com/questions/754528/how-to-run-gui-applications-as-root](https://askubuntu.com/questions/754528/how-to-run-gui-applications-as-root)

 ## Reconnaissance